gerrez/test-backend-developer/README.md

 the active state must return to "Udfyld dit dokument", but all the stages the document have already been at must have a green dot. (watch the demo).

+### Hand in
+When done, you must turn in the task by forking this repository and creating a Pull Request with your changes.

 ## Have fun :-)